sijingzhangzsj0604/docs/docs/cloud/concepts/route.md

 ### Fine Grained Route Control

-Sometimes it's not enough to match the API only uses path, HTTP methods.
+Sometimes it's not enough to match the route only uses path, HTTP methods.
 For example, for requests which takes the `X-API-Version` header and value is `v1`, let's apply the [Fault Injection](../guides/traffic-management/fault-injection.md).
-In such a case, the API fine-grained route control helps you.
+In such a case, the route fine-grained route control helps you.

-API7 Cloud allows you to configure some expressions in the API fine-grained route control.
-An expression is composed of subject, name, operator, value.
+The fine-grained route control feature is composed of a series of expressions.
+An expression contains subject, name, operator, value.

 * The subject is the scope of the expression subject, optional values are:
   * `Header`: subject will fetch from HTTP request headers.